 Total votes: 92

-Patch readers who commented on the poll were nearly evenly divided as to who bears the greater responsibility when it comes to crosswalk safety, drivers or pedestrians.
+Patch readers on the poll were nearly evenly divided as to who bears the greater responsibility when it comes to crosswalk safety, drivers or pedestrians.